diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us007/01.requirements-engineering/Readme.md

-# US007 - Register the check-up of a vehicle
+# US007 - Register a vehicle's check-up

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-The VPM wants to register a vehicles check-up.
+The FM wants to register a vehicles check-up.

 ### 1.2.
 Customer Specifications and Clarifications